-Energy providers are regularly changing their tariffs and adding new tariffs to the market, so it can be difficult to know when you should switch your gas and electricity to save money.
-We’d generally recommend comparing prices every 6-9 months to ensure you are on the cheapest deal and at UKPower.co.uk we compare every single energy tariff on the market.
+Energy providers are regularly changing their tariffs and adding new plans to the market, so it can be tricky working out the best time to switch your gas and electricity provider and save money on your annual bills.

-Understandably, there are a high number of customers looking to sign up to the best deal, so these tariffs can fill up quickly when price rises are announced.
-You can read more about fixed rate tariffs and compare the current leading tariffs on the market on our fixed rate energy page.
+As you can imagine, there is a high number of customers looking to sign up to the best deal, so these tariffs will be hot property once the new prices are announced.
+You can read more about fixed rate tariffs and compare the current leading tariffs on our fixed rate energy page.

-Switching to another deal is the best way to play the market, ensure you avoid the dreaded 'standard' tariff, and continue to benefit from the lowest prices for your gas and electricity.
-In doing so, you're also helping to ensure that the market remains competitive, as suppliers compete to win our custom.
-Everyone’s a winner!
+Switching to another deal is the best way to play the market, ensuring you avoid the dreaded standard tariff and continue to benefit from the lowest prices for your gas and electricity.
+In doing this, you're also helping to ensure that the market remains competitive, as suppliers compete to win custom, so everyone’s a winner.